- The Enterprise

 - The Recorder

-The Dr. James A. Forrest Career & Technology Center will host its annual Soup Cook-off on Monday, Jan.
-14, in the school’s state-of-the-art kitchen.
+The Dr. James A. Forrest Career & Technology Center will host its annual soup cookoff on Monday, Jan.
+14, in the school’s kitchen.
 The contest has two age groups, a junior division for students and a senior division for adults.
 Cooking begins at 3 p.m.; doors open to the public at 5:30 p.m. with tasting and judging of the junior division starting at 6 p.m. followed by the senior division.

-The contest is open to the public.
 The public is invited to sample the soups and be part of the event.
-Soups will be grouped in six categories and will be judged by expert chefs, local celebrities and community leaders.
+Soups will be grouped in six categories and will be judged by chefs, local celebrities and community leaders.
 A people’s choice award will also be chosen by the public.

 All proceeds from the event will benefit the Forrest center’s programs and SkillsUSA student organization.
 For more information on registration or sponsorship, contact Chef Amanda Granados at 301-475-0242 or firstname.lastname@example.org.

-The 35th annual St. Mary’s County Middle School Spelling Bee will be held on Tuesday, March 5, at 7 p.m., at Leonardtown High School.
-Students from public and private middle schools will compete for the opportunity to advance to the Scripps National Spelling Bee later this year.
-The St. Mary’s County Middle School Spelling Bee, sponsored by The Enterprise newspaper, the Southern Maryland Electric Cooperative, Chaney Enterprises and the College of Southern Maryland, is open to the public.
+The 35th annual St. Mary’s County Middle School Spelling Bee will be held on Tuesday, March 5, at 7 p.m. at Leonardtown High School.
+Students from public and private middle schools will compete for the opportunity to advance to the Scripps National Spelling Bee later in the spring.
+The St. Mary’s County Middle School Spelling Bee, sponsored by The Enterprise, Southern Maryland Electric Cooperative, Chaney Enterprises and the College of Southern Maryland, is open to the public.
 For more information, contact Michelle Gallant-Wall, supervisor of instruction for English/language arts, at 301-475-5511, ext.
 119.